ra1028/swiftui-atom-properties/README.md

 context.reset(CounterAtom())
 ```

 The context also provides a flexible solution for passing dynamic parameters to atom's initializer.
-See [Contexts](#contexts) section for more detail.
+See [Context](#context) section for more detail.

 ---

-### Contexts
+### Context

-Contexts are context structure for using and interacting with the data of other atoms from a view or an another atom.
-The basic API common to all contexts is as follows:
+Context is a context structure for using and interacting with atom values from a view or an another atom.

 |API|Use|
 |:--|:--|